seannxh/DACFEWEBSITE/README.md

 - **CSS3**: Styling for a modern and visually appealing layout, including flexbox and grid for responsiveness.
 - **JavaScript**: For interactive elements such as dynamic content loading and form validation.
 - **React**: A JavaScript library for building the user interface, allowing for a component-based approach.
+- **Node.js**: A JavaScript runtime used for the backend of the application, enabling server-side functionality.
+- **Express**: A web application framework for Node.js, providing a simple and flexible approach to handle routing and middleware.
+- **Tailwind CSS**: A utility-first CSS framework used for designing the frontend, providing highly customizable and responsive styling with minimal effort.
 - **Responsive Design Principles**: Ensures the website looks great on all screen sizes, from desktops to smartphones.

 ## Installation